cvsindelar/mlq/README.md

 # How it works

-`mlq` works with lmod module system so you can create and use custom-built `shortcut` modules to accelerate the loading of large and complex module environments,
+`mlq` works with lmod module system so you can create and use custom-built 'shortcut' modules to accelerate the loading of large and complex module environments,

   Shortcut (`mlq`) modules are intended to be used by themselves, without